echolevel/bootPT/README.md

 ## Usage

 Boot the Amiga with this image - tested on A1200 and A500, and should work on almost all others.
 If you're dropped back to an AmigaDOS screen after getting a 'disk not found' message while swapping floppy disks/images ( to save/load modules or samples), don't worry - Protracker probably hasn't crashed, just lost focus.
 Hit Left-Amiga + M on the keyboard to switch back to Protracker.
 Enjoy!

+If you want to use the bootPT version of ProTracker on a hard drive Workbench system rather than as a bootable image, you can find the executable and the default bootPT config file in [bootPT.lha](https://github.com/echolevel/bootPT/raw/master/bootPT.lha) (either on Amiga or on Mac/Windows/Linux with most unzip programs).

 ## Documentation